-As a partner of The MENTOR Network, REM Iowa has access to the nation’s best thinking in human services and a successful track record of serving individuals and children in home- and community-based settings.
+As a part of Sevita, REM Iowa has access to the nation’s best thinking in human services and a successful track record of serving individuals and children in home- and community-based settings.

 When the first REM residence opened in 1967, community living options for people with intellectual and developmental disabilities were practically non-existent.
 From the onset, REM has been involved in providing an array of services for people who need support and assistance to live in their communities.
 Thus, what began as a commitment to providing quality alternatives to institutionalization has developed into a coordinated network of services and supports throughout the United States.